rwblickhan/astro-rwblickhan.org/src/content/logs/books-2024.md

 ## Short Stories

 1. 🔁 “The Masque of the Red Death”, Edgar Allen Poe
-2. “The Imitation of the Rose”, Clarice Lispector
+2. “The Imitation of the Rose”, Clarice Lispector (trans.
+Benjamin Moser)
-3. “A Chicken”, Clarice Lispector
+3. “A Chicken”, Clarice Lispector (trans.
+Benjamin Moser)
-4. “The Egg and the Chicken”, Clarice Lispector
+4. “The Egg and the Chicken”, Clarice Lispector (trans.
+Benjamin Moser)
+5. “The Fifth Story”, Clarice Lispector (trans.
+Benjamin Moser)
+6. “Jimmy and I”, Clarice Lispector (trans.
+Benjamin Moser)
+7. “Interrupted Story”, Clarice Lispector (trans.
+Benjamin Moser)
+8. “The Escape”, Clarice Lispector (trans.
+Benjamin Moser)
+9. “Investigations of a Dog”, Franz Kafka (trans.
+Willa and Edwin Muir)

 ## Papers